 BU 11003 INTRODUCTION TO BUSINESS - This course is designed to give the student a survey of the business world.
-This course provides an introduction to the operations of the various business segments of society, including the free enterprise system, management, marketing, finance, and government regulations.
-Students will gain a knowledge of business terminology and career opportunities.
+The student is introduced to the operations of the various business segments of society including the free enterprise system, management, marketing, accounting and finance, information technology, and the role of government.
+The overview of the fundamentals of business incorporates the terminology of business and potential career fields.